yo-yo-yo-jbo/macos_mach_ports/README.md

 As you might have known, the macOS Kernel is some sort of a fusion between BSD and Mach, which leads to many interesting differences in APIs and even terminology sometimes (e.g. `tasks` vs. `processes`).
 You might know several "traditional" `Inter-process communication (IPC)` mechanisms, such as `pipes`, `sockets`, `shared memory` and so on...
 Well, `Mach` has `Mach Ports`.
 Those are the building blocks of more higher-level IPC mechanisms (e.g. `MIG`, `XPC`).

+This blogpost is based on a great writeup [here](https://docs.darlinghq.org/internals/macos-specifics/mach-ports.html), with some of my experience.

 ## Port Rights and the Bootstrap Port
 Mach Ports are (kind of) equivalent to one-directional pipes.
 Tasks and the kernel can enqueue and dequeue messages via a *port right*.
 Each Mach Port can have one `Receiver` and multiple `Senders`, hence there are several types of `Port Rights`: